 The projector is designed for installation in a Christie cube display or a custom display structure.
-Before installing projectors, make sure that the screens have been installed and that screen depth and height adjustments are complete.
-See Determine the optimal gap between screens on page 19.
 The projection head is intended to be used in an upright position or 90° to normal for cube mounting.

 - Ambient temperature must stay below 35° C (95° F).
 For best performance and reliability, an ambient temperature of less than 25° C is recommended. - Keep the projector away from all devices radiating electromagnetic energy.
 For example, motors, transformers, speakers, power amplifiers, and elevators.